labd/wagtailstreamforms/docs/fields.rst

    <form{% if form.is_multipart %} enctype="multipart/form-data"{% endif %} action="...

 Files will be uploaded using your default storage class to the path ``streamforms/`` and are listed along with the form submissions.
+When a submission is deleted all files are also deleted from the storage.

 ReCAPTCHA example
 -----------------